-To prevent infection, we also offer screening for Chlamydia and Gonorrhoea.
+To prevent infection, we offer screening for Chlamydia and Gonorrhoea, and other STIs.

 For women undergoing surgical termination of pregnancy, we administer antibiotics (orally and rectally) at the time of the procedure .
 If you do not have a Medicare card, you may choose not to have the screening tests, but we will still administer antibiotics.

 We ask you to have complete pelvic rest for at least 1 week afterwards (no sex, tampons, swimming or sitting in water), so nothing should go into the vagina for at least a week having had the procedure.
 This reduces the risk of germs entering the cervix to cause infection.

 We don’t normally undertake blood testing at the time of termination, although we will check your Rhesus status which is a marker in your blood.
 If you are Rhesus positive, no action is required.
 If you are Rhesus negative, you will be given an injection of Anti-D antibodies to protect you in future pregnancies.
 No Anti D is required for women undergoing medical abortion.